sungchang79/RDS-FOR-SQLSERVER/zh/db-instance.md

 > When the size of an already created storage is changed, the DB instance is terminated, resulting in several minutes of downtime.
 > You cannot change the type of a storage that has already been created.

+### Task Schedule Time

+The time during which a scheduled task is scheduled.
+A scheduled task can be DB instance modification, or DB instance restart that is registered when a parameter group is changed.

+> [Caution]
+> The task may not be completed within the set time.
+> If another task is running at the set time, the scheduled task will be retried at the scheduled time the next day.

 ## High Availability DB Instance

 A high availability DB instance increases availability and data durability, and provides fault-tolerant database.